Physical Therapy provides maximum results!

 Are there programs for those seeking better fitness?

-The Warner Hospital & Health Services Physical Therapy Department also offers a wellness program for those seeking an exercise plan that will meet their individual needs.
-Whether it is weight loss, general fitness or continuing after rehab.
+The Warner Hospital & Health Services Physical Therapy Department offers a wellness program for those seeking an exercise plan to meet their individual needs, such as weight loss, general fitness or continuing assistance after rehab.